 "I did think of it," she admitted.
 "But I swear that wasn't my intention in asking you.
-Sure, opportunities might arise, and I can't guarantee that I won't raise the topic.
+Sure, opportunities may arise, and I'll probably raise the topic.
 But I promise you this: I will not force you to do anything that you feel uncomfortable with, or undertake a risk that I would not be willing to take upon myself."

 Staring back at the maid's downcast, worried gaze, Kaede felt her stomach twist in anticipation, concerned that she might have ruined the best opportunity she had thus far at patching up things with her first friend in this world.

 "I guess that's more than fair," Marina said at last, eliciting a sigh of relief from the other girl.